yehudacohen/alchemy/README.md

 # Alchemy

-Alchemy is a TypeScript-native, embeddable Infrastructure as Code (IaC) framework designed for the AI-era where the cost of implementing CRUD operations is quickly approaching 0.
+Alchemy is a JS-native, embeddable Infrastructure as Code (IaC) framework designed to run in any JavaScript runtime, including the browser.

-The only requirement to use Alchemy is a JavaScript runtime.
-There's no mandatory CLI, service, or any strict opinions on how you structure your codebase.
-It can even run in the browser.
+Alchemy fully embraces AI code generation at its core, even going so far as to encourage you to fork this repo and include it in your project as a Git submodule (instead of installing as a dependency) so that you can modify the core resources to fit your needs.
+Contribute 'em back if you want, or not - that's fine too!

+AI is so damn good at CRUD, so good that we no longer need to shackle ourselves to heavy toolchains like Pulumi and Terraform.
+All of the pre-built components in [./src/components](./src/components) were generated in less than a few minutes.
+Use them if you want, or create your own.
+It's that easy.

 # Features

-- **JS-native** - no second languages, toolchains, dependencies, processes, services, etc. to lug around.
+- **JS-native** - no second language, toolchains, dependencies, processes, services, etc. to lug around.
-- **ESM-native** - built exclusively on ESM, with a preference for modern JS runtimes like Bun.
+- **ESM-native** - built exclusively on ESM, with a slight preference for modern JS runtimes like Bun.
 - **Embeddable** - runs in any JavaScript/TypeScript environment, including the browser!
 - **Extensible** - implement your own resources with a simple function.
-- **AI-first** - Since Cursor (and other AI IDEs) are exceptional at CRUD, Alchemy actively encourages you create/copy/fork/modify resources to fit your needs.
-No more waiting around for a provider to be implemented.
+- **AI-first** - since Cursor (and other AI IDEs) are exceptional at CRUD, Alchemy actively encourages you create/copy/fork/modify resources to fit your needs.
+No more waiting around for a provider to be implemented - just do it yourself.
-- **No dependencies** - All you need is a JavaScript runtime and the `alchemy` core package.
+- **No dependencies** - All you need is a JavaScript runtime and the `alchemy` core package (which has 0 required dependencies).
 - **No service** - It's just a library that runs JavaScript.
 State files are stored locally in your project and can be easily inspected, modified, checked into your repo, etc.
 - **No strong opinions** - Structure your codebase however you want, store state anywhere - we don't care!